Rwandan rebels begin to surrender, but demand talks with Kigali

-BULEUSA Democratic Republic of Congo (Reuters) - Rwandan rebels in eastern Democratic Republic of Congo began what they claimed was the first step in disarming their fighters on Friday, but warned that continuing the process would depend on the government in Kigali agreeing to talks.
+BULEUSA, Democratic Republic of Congo, May 30 (Reuters) - R wandan rebels in eastern Democratic Republic of Congo began what they claimed was the first step in disarming their fighters on Friday, but warned that continuing the process would depend on the government in Kigali agreeing to talks.

 The Democratic Forces for the Liberation of Rwanda (FDLR) said last month that they would “lay down their weaponry and consecrate themselves to political struggle.”